grimme-lab/qc2-teaching/doc/apps-ex.rst

    (a) Create a directory for each reaction.
    (b) Have your reactant and product structure sorted and available in TURBOMOLE
        format (*e.g.* starting structure ``coord``, ending structure ``coord.2``).
-   (c) Set up a calculation for the starting strucutre.
+   (c) Set up a calculation for the starting structure.
 Employ PBEh-3c as before.
 For ``woelfling`` to run
        without errors, an additional parameter in the control file is needed.
 Adjust ``natoms`` to the actual number of atoms of your reaction.